sutd-visual-computing-group/research-reproducibility-guide-book/README.md

 ### Hyper-parameters

 Generally there are multiple stochastic elements associated with machine learning research.
-Hence precise information on hyper-parameters and randomization control settings need to be included.
+Hence precise information on final values of all hyper-parameters, methods used to obtain them and randomization control settings need to be included.

 #### Randomization Control